pulumi/pulumi/developer-docs/architecture/type-system.md

 ### Resource References

-A `ResourceReference` represents a reference to a resource .
-Although all that is necessary to uniquely identify a resource within the context of a stack is its URN, a `ResourceReference` also carries the resource's ID (if it is not a component)) and the version of the provider that manages the resource.
+A `ResourceReference` represents a reference to a resource.
+Although all that is necessary to uniquely identify a resource within the context of a stack is its URN, a `ResourceReference` also carries the resource's ID (if it is not a component) and the version of the provider that manages the resource.
 If the contents of the referenced resource must be inspected, the reference must be resolved by invoking the `getResource` function of the engine's builtin provider.
 Note that this is only possible if there is a